gdichicago/tams/README.md

 About once a month, a TAMS admin can use the "monthly course emails" feature on the homepage to send an email to all active TAs.

 ## How To Deploy
-Merging into the `stable` automatically deploys your changes to Heroku.
+Merging into the `master` automatically deploys your changes to Heroku.